ABOUT

 Our approach to tackling the challenge of youth homelessness is multifaceted.
 We believe leading with lived experience provides a unique perspective into solving the problems before us.
 Our leadership team and staff are made up primarily of individuals with firsthand, personal experiences of homelessness or housing insecurity.
 By living our values, we strive to provide the support and resources to young people facing difficult circumstances.

-We are a broad coalition of homeless youth providers, advocates, researchers, government agencies, philanthropists and young people dedicated to preventing and ending homelessness among all youth and young adults in the U.S. Our country is at a critical point where we can leverage local, state, and national efforts to end youth homelessness by building on a foundation of decades of advocacy and work on the ground to support and uplift our youth.
+We are a broad coalition of homeless youth providers, advocates, researchers, government agencies, philanthropists and young people dedicated to preventing and ending homelessness among all youth and young adults in the U.S. Our country is at a critical point where we can leverage local, state, and national efforts to end youth homelessness by building on a foundation of decades of advocacy as well as work on the ground to support and uplift our youth.

 The circumstances that lead young people to experience homelessness are unique to the individual.
 They may be rooted in family conflict, like running away from an abusive household, or being kicked out of their home after coming out to their family as LBGTQ+.
 Other contributing factors include racial disparities and systemic inequalities, aging out of foster care, poverty, mental health challenges, substance misuse, and more.